battaglr/css-codin-style/readme.md

 Nested rules inside at-rules should be properly indented.

-- Don't leave a blank line before the first rule.
+- Don’t leave a blank line before the first rule.
-- Don't leave a blank line after the last rule.
+- Don’t leave a blank line after the last rule.

 ```css
 @media print {